First published June 2017; updated June 2021

 The Vitamin D debate

 Vitamin D is important to keep teeth and bones healthy.
 Dietary sources of vitamin D include oily fish and fortified foods.
 Your body also produces vitamin D during short periods of incidental sun exposure.
-Vitamin D produced in the skin is ‘biologically regulated’ – long periods of sun exposure can actually break it down, consequently reducing benefit and increasing risks of cancer.
+Vitamin D produced in the skin is ‘biologically regulated’ – long periods of sun exposure can actually break it down, consequently reducing benefit and increasing risk of cancer.

 Protecting your skin